-At the end of December 2007, 49.9 million people were receiving benefits at a rate exceeding \$49 billion each month (nearly \$585 billion annually).
-According to the latest Social Security Trustees Report, these cash benefits made up 4.3 percent of the nation's gross domestic product.
-During the same year, approximately 163 million employees and self-employed workers, along with employers, contributed \$656 billion to the OASDI trust funds-through which contributions are credited and benefits are paid.
+At the end of December 2010, 54 million people were receiving benefits at a rate exceeding \$58 billion each month (\$701 billion annually).
+According to the latest Social Security Trustees Report, these cash benefits made up 4.8 percent of the nation's gross domestic product.
+During the same year, approximately 157 million employees and self-employed workers, along with employers, contributed \$639 billion to the OASDI trust funds-through which contributions are credited and benefits are paid.

 Social Security benefits are essential to the economic well-being of millions of individuals.
-Social Security pays benefits to 89 percent of the married couples or nonmarried persons aged 65 or older.
-It is the major source of income (providing 50 percent or more of total income) for 64 percent of the married couples or nomarried persons aged 65 or older.
-It contributes 90 percent or more of income for 32 percent of married couples or nomarried persons aged 65 or older.
+In 2009, Social Security paid benefits to 88 percent of married couples and 86 percent of nonmarried persons aged 65 or older.
+It is the major source of income (providing at least 50 percent of total income) for 54 percent of married couples and 73 percent of nonmarried persons aged 65 or older.
+It contributes 90 percent or more of income for 22 percent of married couples and 43 percent of nonmarried persons aged 65 or older.
+(Total income excludes withdrawals from savings and nonannuitized IRAs or 401(k) plans; it also excludes in-kind support, such as food stamps and housing and energy assistance.)